If your Pothos start showing signs like yellowing and drooping, remember this fast-growing houseplant hates sitting wet, which may lead to root rot.

-Do not worry yet; most overfertilized Pothos can be saved in a few steps.
+Do not worry; most overfertilized Pothos can be saved in a few steps.

 - Prune off damaged leaves and stems from diverting the energy towards healthy growth.

-- If the plant does not seem to revive, slide it out and prune off the severely decayed root system.
+- If the plant does not revive, slide it out and prune off the severely decayed root system.